About thecovertcode

 The podcast’s rapid growth is a testament to its resonant message: powerful insights, practical strategy, and authentic voices that help listeners thrive in today’s dynamic business environment.

-With the recent publishing of her second book, The Solar Coaster which addresses the ever-challenging world of the solar industry, Anna added a second podcast to her portfolio, Solar Coaster Book Podcast.
-Guests on the podcast run the gamut of industry leaders like Ryan Park, who has more than 20 years of experience many facets of the solar industry from solar sales and financing to vertical construction and community partnership; Vladimir Marchenko, CEO & Co-Founder of Wolf River Energy, one of the Midwest’s fastest growing renewable energy company: and many more to come.
-In just over a month the YouTube podcast has reached over 6,500 followers.
+With the recent publishing of her second book, The Solar Coaster, which addresses the ever-challenging world of the solar industry, Anna added a second podcast to her portfolio, Solar Coaster Book Podcast.
+Guests on the podcast run the gamut of industry leaders like Ryan Park, who has more than 20 years of experience in many facets of the solar industry, from solar sales and financing to vertical construction and community partnership; Vladimir Marchenko, CEO & Co-Founder of Wolf River Energy, one of the Midwest’s fastest-growing renewable energy companies; and many more to come.
+In just over a month, the YouTube podcast has reached 6,500 followers.

-Each week new episodes of The Covert Code Podcast drop on Fridays, and the Solar Coaster Book Podcasts are released on Wednesdays.
-They are available at TheCovertCode.com/podcast and solarcoasterbook.com/podcasts or subscribe on YouTube, Apple Podcasts, Amazon Music, iHeart Radio, or Spotify.
+Every week, we release new episodes of The Covert Code Podcast on Fridays and the Solar Coaster Book Podcasts on Wednesdays.
+They are available at TheCovertCode.com/podcast and solarcoasterbook.com/podcasts, or subscribe on YouTube, Apple Podcasts, Amazon Music, iHeart Radio, or Spotify.

 Comments Off on The Covert Code Podcast Surpasses 45,000 Followers on YouTube